FlorianBeerRB/architecture-based-risk-analysis/README.md

 - providing tooling for a simple adoption by architects
 - providing automation-solutions for a simple adopting in projects

+Please take a look into the [tooling](tooling/README.md) section for downloads.

 ## Papers

 The documentation for AbRA is licensed under CC BY 4.0  <img src="https://mirrors.creativecommons.org/presskit/buttons/88x31/png/by.png"  width="60px" />